By Nicole Erb

 But at the end of the day the story needs to move people.
 It needs to be focused.
 That’s a lot of things that separate a good script from a great script, huh?
 The truth might be that when a script is great all of the above just comes together seamlessly and we’re entertained.

-4. Selling a pilot is hard, especially to prestigious networks like MTV.
+4. You’ve sold two pilots to MTV.
 You’ve sold them two.
-What’s the key ingredient to a successful pitch?
+What’s the key to a successful pitch?

 Know your story inside and out.
 Love, live, and die by it.
 There are a bunch of tricks you can employ to land a pitch.
 But nothing beats preparation.
 You can be insanely charismatic but if there are holes and they get called out you’re not gonna make a sale.
 They might like the idea but they’re not going to be convinced you can execute it.
 So practice, be passionate, and the audience will be compelled!